vanyle/ASG/docs/usage.md

 ## Configuration

 Use the `setvar` function to configure your build.
-You can put the `setvar` calls in `config.lua` (at the root of your website folder) is you want but you don't have do.
+You can put the `setvar` calls in `config.lua` (at the root of your website folder) if you want but you don't have do.
 Before any file is built, `config.lua` will always get executed.

-The configuration options are (thein name are explicit):
+The configuration options are (their names are explicit):
 ```lua

 setvar("port","8080") -- default: no webserver is started